 Millions face these debilitating challenges, with current brain-computer interface (BCI) solutions often requiring invasive brain surgery to implant electrodes that reliably record only a few dozen neurons, and then gradually lose function when the brain recognizes it as a foreign object.
 Galiana is poised to change this paradigm.

-The human brain encodes specific movements through activating intricate fleeting "patterns" of sparsely distributed neurons, or ensembles, similar to how information is stored in pixel arrangements of QR codes.
+The human brain encodes specific movements by activating fleeting 'patterns' of sparsely distributed neurons, called ensembles, similar to how information is encoded by pixel patterns in QR codes.
 Recording millions of neurons in these ensembles would allow disabled individuals to control limbs or prosthetics with near-normal precision.
-To achieve this, we are developing nanofids—micron-sized intracellular electronic calcium sensors capable of single-neuron resolution recordings of all neurons across the cortex.
+To achieve this, we are developing a completely new type of BCI technology using nanofids—micron-sized electronic devices inside neurons where they can provide single-neuron resolution recordings of all neurons across the cortex.
 When neurons are activated, nanofids emit unique near-infrared codes that are captured by a non-invasive optical fiber array and decoded via solid-state systems, converting neural activity into high-speed digital signals for real-time AI-driven analysis and motor control.

-Unlike conventional approaches, our innovative solution achieves direct intra-neuronal communication without the need for chronic, permanently implanted probes.
+Unlike conventional approaches, our innovative solution achieves direct communication from microscopic devices inside the neuron, without the need for chronic, permanently implanted electrodes in the brain.

 Our patented Intracellular Monitoring Devices (IMDs) (U.S. Patent #12268512-B2) called nanofids are introduced using temporary micro-needling technology.
-Once inserted, nanofids are absorbed inside neurons and the system becomes a silent observer—ultralight, motion-tolerant, requiring no genetic manipulation and minimal signal processing.
-And unlike the probes of today that struggle to interface with the living brain, intracellular nanofids whisper their messages without continuing tissue damage or being rejected , meaning:
+Once inserted into the brain, nanofids are absorbed into neurons and the device becomes a silent observer—ultralight, motion-tolerant, requiring no genetic manipulation and minimal signal processing.
+And unlike the probes of today that struggle to interface with the living brain, nanofids whisper their messages from inside the cell without being exposed to and rejected by the brain's immune system, and without continuing mechanical tissue damage, meaning:

 Our foundational technology is rigorously validated through:

-Galiana Technology Inc. is driven by a powerful synergy of seasoned leadership and cutting-edge engineering expertise:
+Galiana Technology Inc. is driven by a powerful synergy of seasoned leadership and cutting-edge engineering expertise in brain-computer interface (BCI) technologies:

 Our technology's versatility, supported by collaborations like NIH-NIDA, also positions Galiana to address a wider spectrum of neurological challenges, from motor control to potential interventions for complex neural disorders.
 We are not just building a product; we are laying the foundation for a future where advanced brain interfaces empower greater independence and enhance human well-being on an unprecedented scale.